-Development should respond to guidance and best practice principles established in the Essex Design Guide, the Chelmsford City Local Plan and the positive design features identified within the South Woodham Ferrers Character Area Study and presented in this Neighbourhood Plan.
-Schemes, should, wherever possible, support the opportunities for improving character and local conditions identified in the South Woodham Ferrers Character Study.
+Development should respond to guidance and best practice principles established in the Essex Design Guide, the Chelmsford Local Plan and the positive design features identified within the South Woodham Ferrers Character Area Study and presented in this Neighbourhood Plan in Tables 1-4.
+Schemes, should, wherever possible, support the opportunities for improving character and local conditions identified in the South Woodham Ferrers Character Study and outlined in Tables 1-4.

-Proposed building heights should reflect the prevailing character of the area: within the town centre, as defined on the Chelmsford Local Plan policies map (Map 4), buildings up to four storeys in height may be considered appropriate, subject to production of supporting site appraisals.
+Proposed building heights should reflect the prevailing character of the area: within the town centre, as defined on the Chelmsford Local Plan policies map (Map 6), buildings up to four storeys in height may be considered appropriate, subject to production of supporting site appraisals.
 Elsewhere in the built-up area, building heights of two and three storeys are appropriate.